BroadleafCommerce/BroadleafCommerce/README.md

 # Getting Started

-Unless you are sending a pull request or making core changes to Broadleaf, this is likely not the best place to get started.
-Check out the [Getting Started guide](http://docs.broadleafcommerce.org/current/Getting-Started.html) to quickly kick off your Broadleaf-enabled website.
+The best place to get started with Broadleaf is to [check out the Heat Clinic demo site project](https://github.com/BroadleafCommerce/DemoSite).
+We also have a [guided getting started section on our docs](https://www.broadleafcommerce.com/docs/core/current/getting-started/running-locally) that can help with installing pre-requisites, etc.

 ## Local Development